SLiV9/penne/docs/errors.md

 ## Error code E552

-A primitive cast is attempted between incompatible types.
+A primitive conversion is attempted between incompatible types.

 ### Example of erroneous code